 Our choice for today is the Atholl Brose, a contemporary take on a very old Scotch mix, allegedly named for a Scottish earl of Atholl who crushed a Highland rebellion by filling his opponent's well with the stuff.
 With oatmeal water, known in its homeland as "brose", plus heather honey, Scotch, Drambuie and cream, it couldn't be more Scottish if it were wearing a kilt.

 Alternatively, you may want to follow Harry Craddock's suggestion in his 1930 The Savoy Cocktail Book and make yourself a Bobby Burns cocktail to celebrate St Andrew's Day.

 Movember Ends Today

 Movember, and November, ends today.
 And so, chaps, on the dot of midnight you can finally shave those 'taches off.
 Which must be a huge sigh of relief for everyone who committed to a moustache for Movember and couldn't quite get the topiary right, not to mention everyone who has to work with someone currently sprouting a mouth adornment that makes Freddie Mercury's facial hair look the model of discretion.

-More than 3 million people - both "Mo Bros" and, more bewilderingly "Mo Sistas" - have participated in Movember since it launched in Melbourne in 2003, and they're raised over £300 million for men's health around the world.
+More than 5 million people - both "Mo Bros" and "Mo Sistas" - have participated in Movember since it launched in Melbourne in 2003, and they've raised over £300 million for men's health around the world.
 If you've sponsored a Mo Bro, it's time to pay up.
 And if you're having a Movember party, do enjoy.
 And if you've done neither of the above, why not join us in a Mantini, a drink even more manly than the moustache?
 Cheers.